How to Collect PMCF Data for Lower-Class Medical Devices and WETs

 • Low-quality CERs that fail to drive effective decisions

-SMART-TRIAL completed the process by implementing a data collection solution that cross-checked claims from multiple areas (e.g., SRS, IFU, and marketing).
+Greenlight Guru Clinical completed the process by implementing a data collection solution that cross-checked claims from multiple areas (e.g., SRS, IFU, and marketing).
 The finalized solution enabled the client to focus on specific quantitative data that drives the performance and safety of their devices.

-Use Case #2 – User-Centric Process
+Use Case #2 – user-centric process

 Client Profile: